zulip/zulip/CONTRIBUTING.md

 [Zulip community server](https://zulip.readthedocs.io/en/latest/contributing/chat-zulip-org.html)
 is the primary communication forum for the Zulip community.
 It is a good place to start whether you have a question, are a new contributor, are a new user, or anything else.
-Make sure to read the [community norms](https://zulip.readthedocs.io/en/latest/contributing/chat-zulip-org.html#community-norms) before posting.
+Make sure to read these [community norms](https://zulip.readthedocs.io/en/latest/contributing/chat-zulip-org.html#community-norms) before posting.
 The Zulip community is also governed by a [code of conduct](https://zulip.readthedocs.io/en/latest/code-of-conduct.html).